Chinese University of Hong Kong: Foundation

-In June 1959, the Hong Kong government expressed its intent to establish a new university with a medium of instruction of Chinese.
-The same year, the Post-Secondary Colleges Ordinance was announced to provide government funding and official recognition to New Asia, Chung Chi and United colleges in hopes that the money would "enable them to raise their standards to a level at which they might qualify for university status, probably on a federal basis".
+In June 1959, the Hong Kong government expressed its intent in establishing a new university with Chinese as the medium of instruction.
+The same year, the Post-Secondary Colleges Ordinance was announced to provide government funding and official recognition to New Asia, Chung Chi, and United colleges in hopes that the money would "enable them to raise their standards to a level at which they might qualify for university status, probably on a federal basis".
 The ordinance was enacted on 19 May 1960.

 The Chinese University Preparatory Committee was established in June 1961 to advise the government on possible sites for the new university.
-The following May, the Fulton Commission was formed to assess the suitability of the three government-funded Post-Secondary Colleges to become constituent colleges of the new university.
-The commission, headed by Vice-Chancellor John Fulton of the newly established University of Sussex, visited Hong Kong over the summer and produced an interim report recommending the establishment of the federal university comprising the three colleges.
+The following May, the Fulton Commission was formed to assess the suitability of the three government-funded post-secondary colleges to become constituent colleges of the new university.
+The commission, headed by Vice-Chancellor John Fulton of the newly-established University of Sussex, visited Hong Kong over the summer and produced an interim report recommending the establishment of the federal university comprising the three colleges.

 The Fulton Commission report was tabled in the Legislative Council in June 1963, and the Chinese University of Hong Kong Ordinance was passed in September of that year.
-The school was officially inaugurated in a ceremony at City Hall on 17 October 1963, officiated by the founding chancellor, Sir Robert Brown Black.
-The next year, Dr. Li Choh-ming was appointed the first vice-chancellor of the university.
-The university originally comprised the Faculty of Arts, Faculty of Science and Faculty of Social Science.
+The school was officially inaugurated in a ceremony at the City Hall on 17 October 1963, officiated by the founding chancellor, Sir Robert Brown Black.
+The next year, Li Choh-ming was appointed the first vice-chancellor of the university.
+The university originally consisted of the Faculty of Arts, the Faculty of Science, and the Faculty of Social Science.
 Construction began at the site of the new campus in the Ma Liu Shui area, where Chung Chi College was already established, for new facilities to house central administration and the relocated New Asia and United colleges.